Pakistan's failings to fight polio spark global emergency response

 The virus invades the nervous system and can cause irreversible paralysis within hours.
 The WHO has repeatedly warned that as long as any single child remains infected with polio, children everywhere are at risk.

-There is no cure for the disease but it can be prevented by immunization.
+There is no cure for the disease but it can be prevented by immunisation.
 The polio vaccine, administered multiple times, can protect a child for life.

-Reporting by Tom Miles, additional reporting by Maria Golovnina in Islamabad; editing by Stephanie Nebehay and Tom Heneghan
+(Reporting by Tom Miles, additional reporting by Maria Golovnina in Islamabad; editing by Stephanie Nebehay and Tom Heneghan)